voyager1winterberry/cse372-01srs/srsV5-0.md

 <br>

 # 3.0 Requirements <a name="3.0-requirements" />
+Workflow of the document:
+1. Login Page & Homepage 3.4
+2. myTrainer
+3. myWorkout
+4. myVideo
+The current order is for convenience's sake.

 ## 3.1 My Trainer <a name="3.1-my-trainer" />
 The My trainer portion is a page accessible through the homepage.